liferay/liferay-docs/discover/portal/articles/02-starting-site-development/04-displaying-site-pages-to-mobile-devices.markdown

 the device, most are not.
 For this reason, there are databases that contain information about thousands of devices.
-These databases make it possible to learn every detail about a device from the device type, which is included in each request sent to the portal.
+These databases make it possible to learn every detail about a device from the device type, which is included in each request sent to Liferay.
 Liferay's Mobile Device Rules can connect to device databases so that you can use their device characteristics in your rules.

 Among the applications available on Liferay Marketplace, you can find the Device